hyeonbeenlee/segment-anything-fine-tuning/README.md

 Now you're good to go!

 ## Misc.
-Coded based on https://github.com/facebookresearch/segment-anything with minimal changes
+Coded based on https://github.com/facebookresearch/segment-anything with minimal changes.

-The pretrained SAM mask decoder is fine tuned to PASCAL VOC 2010 person-part segmentation task.
 A random single-pixel is sampled from the annotation label and prompted to the prompt encoder.

+IoU predictions are minimized optimized but not handled.